peterbe/hashin/README.rst

 Dry run mode
 ============

-There are some use cases, when you maybe don't want to edit your requirements.txt right away.
-You can use the ``-dry-run`` argument to just print the lines, as if they would be added to your requirements.txt file.
+There are some use cases, when you maybe don't want to edit your ``requirements.txt`` right away.
+You can use the ``--dry-run`` argument to show the diff, so you can preview the changes to your ``requirements.txt`` file.

 Example::